Goat Breeding and Goat Kidding

 Make a plan

 Having a plan for kidding will help you to better prepare for breeding.
-Use our FREE Goat Gestation Calculator so you know the dates and get everyone ready to make healthy babies and grow your dairy goat herd.
+Use our FREE Goat Gestation Calculator to better pick a breeding window that fits with your spring dates.
+Knowing the dates will give you the time you need to prep your shelter, your birthing kit, and your goats.

 Before you breed